sifer169966/go-hexagonal/README.md

 ├── build                   # Build files for instance Dockerfile.
 ├── cmd                     # Application entry point
 ├── config                  # Application configuration
-├── internal                # Golang's standard internal package │   ├── core
+├── intrastructure          # Establish a connection to an infrastructure such as DB connection, AMQP server ├── internal                # Golang's standard internal package │   ├── core
 │   │   ├── domain          # The models' structure and rules for the application.